skucik20/truss-solver/README.md

 # truss-solver

+This is code from my begining in python i know its messy, i have ideas how i can improve it but i focused on new projects insted of improve it.

 A simple application to calculate displacements of truss structures A simple application to calculate displacements of truss structures